SparkSeeker-AU/2-QuantitativeMarketResearch/Target Market Survey Templates/Questionnaire Library/KIDS EDUCATION.md

 Assuming you are seeking information from the following three aspects:

 1. What kind of families are likely to be the end users of the product?
 (Note: it is a typical classification question whereby you can identify your potenital customer.)
-2. Which product characteristics (attributes) are most important to the end users?
+2. Which product characteristics (attributes) are the most important ones from a consumer's perspective?
-3. Which product attributes are most important to your B2B channel partners?
+3. Which product attributes are the most important ones to your B2B channel partners?

 _For the 1st aspect, the survey questionnaire can be designed as follows, including information about demographic, income, family composition, motive of learning, childcare situation, channel to learn English, time and priority, and age of learning:_